 Fighting an eviction can be hard.
 To successfully fight an eviction, you need a good reason.

-Some good reasons to fight an eviction are if you are:
+Some good reasons to fight an eviction are if you are any of the following:

-- Being treated differently because of your race, gender or disability, or because you have children; or,
+- Being treated differently because of your race, gender or disability, or because you have children